-The purpose of this Interagency Agreement is to establish the general guidelines, terms and conditions under which NIFC will request and DoD will provide temporary support to NIFC in wildland fire emergencies occurring within any State, U.S. Territory or Possession, or the District of Columbia, including fires on State and private lands.
-It is also intended to provide the basis for reimbursement of DoD expenditures under the Economy Act (31 U.S.C. §§ 1535-36) for goods and services provided through the NIFC to the various firefighting agencies for response to wildland fire emergencies.
+The purpose of this Interagency Agreement (Agreement) is to establish the general guidelines, terms, and conditions under which requesters will request and DoD will provide temporary support to Federal agencies through the NMAC in wildland fire emergencies occurring within any State, U.S. Territory or Possession, or the District of Columbia, including fires on State and private lands.
+It is also intended to provide the basis for reimbursement of DoD expenditures under the Economy Act (31 U.S.C. §§ 1535-36) for goods and services provided through the NMAC to the various Federal land management agencies for response to wildland fire emergencies.